JAlcocerT/JAlcocerT/content/docs/Dev/web-hugo-ssg.md

   open: false
 ---

+Why bother with HUGO SSG?

+Well, you just write markdown and when you get tired of a theme, you can just [change to another HUGO theme](https://fossengineer.com/changing-hugo-theme/) and keeping all your data as is, flat files.

+Pretty awsome, ah?

+Well, I havent mentioned yet that *potentially*, you dont have to pay for [hosting these sites](https://fossengineer.com/alternatives-for-hosting-static-websites/).

 {{< callout type="info" >}}
 New to SSGs and HUGO?
 See the [**101 HUGO** Guide](https://jalcocert.github.io/JAlcocerT/using-hugo-as-website/)
 {{< /callout >}}